Anna-Assistant/Anna/docs/HowItWorks.md

 * _Hey, what is this_ - Anna will perform a reverse image on your current screen
 * _Hey, take screenshot_ - Anna will take a screenshot
 * _Hey, set up a meeting with Evan at 10am today_ - Anna schedule a meeting for you
+* _Hey, who are you_ -Anna will introduce itself very smartly
+* _Hey, who is Narendra Modi_ -Anna will tell you more about Narendra Modi.